 One of the perks of writing this here blog, is occasionally you get invited to a tasting.
 And when the tasting happens to be at one of the brand new hot spots, then all the better!
 And when the restaurant is closed to the general public, and it's just you and your fellow food bloggers, and you have the staff at your disposal to ask questions, then even more fun!
 And just who is this new kid, you ask?
-Well, turns out, it's a rather familiar face -- Bryce Gilmore, the man behind the Odd Duck trailer, which sits about 1/2 mile north on South Lamar from it's new baby sibling, Barley Swine
+Well, turns out, it's a rather familiar face -- Bryce Gilmore, the man behind the Odd Duck trailer, which sits about 1/2 mile north on South Lamar from it's new baby sibling, Barley Swine.

 The name Barley Swine comes from some of the owner's favorite things -- beer and pork.
 Like Odd Duck, the food menu, comprised of mostly local ingredients, will change as the seasons do.
 The beer menu is comprised of several local breweries, and all the staff are educated on the beers, being able to make food pairing suggestions to customers.
 I have never seen a beer menu where the percentage of alcohol is listed, and I imagine this is a trend we may start seeing more and more.
 The space itself was completely remodeled after the previous tenant (RIP Pie Slice....your pies were fantastic) vacated.
 Very efficient use of space, with the whole place only seating about 40 diners total.
 There's a rustic farmhouse feel to it, which matches that of the food.
 The old doors along the base of the counter give it some further character.